w84death/p1xel-editor/README.md

 - Existing tile/sprite data is preserved.
 - Existing map data is loaded into map bank `1`.
 - Desert biome tiles are appended to the shared tile base when needed.
-- Saving writes the new project format back to `art_data.p1x`.
+- Saving writes the new project format back to the active slot file, such as `art_data-f1.p1x`.

 ## Source images and docs assets